 Dr Horning is a medical oncologist and the chief medical officer and global head of product development at Roche Genentech.
-A cancer survivor and caregiver herself, Dr Horning understands what it is to receive a cancer diagnosis; one of her primary goals as president of the American Society of Clinical Oncologists (ASCO) from 2005 to 2006 was to ensure survivors continued to receive care and attention beyond their initial treatment.
+A cancer survivor and caregiver herself, Dr Horning understands what it is like to receive a cancer diagnosis; one of her primary goals as president of the American Society of Clinical Oncology (ASCO) from 2005 to 2006 was to ensure survivors continued to receive care and attention beyond their initial treatment.

 Susan Love, MD